AresMUSH/aresmush.com/tutorials/manage/forgot-headwiz-pw.md

 If you've forgotten your ares user password to the server shell, you can use the 'root' user to reset it.
 Just login as 'root' and use `passwd ares` and enter a new password.

 {% tip %}
 This is one of the rare instances where you'll actually want to use the root user.
-Most other Ares operations should be done with the 'ares' user.
+Normally, Ares operations should be done with the 'ares' user.
 {% endtip %}

 ## Forgotten Root User Password